Package 'fastVoteR'

 Details

-All methods have weighted versions which consider voter weights.
+All methods support voter weights.

 Value

-A data.table::data.table with columns:
+A data.frame with columns:

 • "candidate": Candidate names.